Best Restaurants in Asbury Park

 Best Value: TAKA

-For those watching their budget without sacrificing quality, TAKA offers exceptional value at $$$ pricing."The real thing" for sushi enthusiasts with one of the largest Japanese whisky and sake selections in the area.
-This is our go-to recommendation for families and groups looking to experience great restaurants without breaking the bank.
+TAKA delivers solid quality at $$$ pricing."The real thing" for sushi enthusiasts with one of the largest Japanese whisky and sake selections in the area.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Pascal & Sabine

-When you're celebrating something special in Asbury Park, Pascal & Sabine delivers an memorable experience.French brasserie elegance with Escargot, Coq au Vin, and Duck Breast.
+For a nicer night out in Asbury Park, Pascal & Sabine is a strong choice.French brasserie elegance with Escargot, Coq au Vin, and Duck Breast.
 4.3-4.4 stars.
 "Cave-like" atmosphere with velvet banquettes.
 Expect $300 for dinner for two.
-The upscale setting and attention to detail make it worth the splurge.
+The upscale setting and attention to detail justify the price.

 What to Know Before You Go